Kingsport, Tennessee: Colleges and universities

-King, Lincoln Memorial, Milligan and Northeast State are all located in the Kingsport Academic Village complex in downtown Kingsport.
+Lincoln Memorial and Northeast State are located in the Kingsport Academic Village complex in downtown Kingsport.
 East Tennessee State offers general education courses in the Hawkins County (westernmost) portion of the city, with more advanced courses at the Academic Village.

 Primary and secondary

-Residents of Kingsport are served by the Kingsport City Schools public school system.
+Almost all residents of Kingsport are served by the Kingsport City Schools public school system.
 It operates eight elementary schools, two middle schools, and one high school.
 In addition, Kingsport has eight private academies, most with religious affiliation.

+All but a few parts in Sullivan County are in that district, with isolated areas in the Sullivan County School District.
+The portions in Hawkins County are entirely in Kingsport City Schools.